 Gary Foulkes

 With over two decades in Michelin-starred restaurants and three years of globetrotting under his belt, Gary Foulkes is a very worldly chef.
-His food at Angler draws on influences from far and wide across the globe and combines them with peerless classical technique.
+His food draws on influences from far and wide across the globe and combines them with peerless classical technique.

 ‘You could have the most perfect looking dish in the world, but if it doesn't taste of anything what's the point?’ he says.
 ‘Food is for eating at the end of the day.’